FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/queryrules.md

 ## What are they?

-In a Mockdefinition file, the scenarios have a series of matching rules, these include query match rules.

 Query match rules are rules that govern the request query properties.
 This allows you to mock out the different valid and invalid query values.